python/mypy/docs/source/protocols.rst

 Simple user-defined protocols
 *****************************

-You can define your own protocol class by inheriting the special ``typing_extensions.Protocol`` class:
+You can define your own protocol class by inheriting the special ``Protocol``
+class:

 .. code-block:: python